 Yes, manuals, including the CDL Driver Manual are available online.

 How much does it cost to get a CDL in Oregon?

-Drivers who wish to obtain a CDL in Oregon must pay for the basic and other appropriate knowledge tests ($10 each), the driving test ($70), the Certificate of Test Completion ($40), and the license fee ($70).
+Drivers who wish to obtain a CDL in Oregon must pay for the basic and other appropriate knowledge tests ($10 each), the driving test ($70), the Certificate of Test Completion ($40), and the license fee ($75.50 if you already have an Oregon driver's license).
 CDL renewals are $61.50 and replacements are $26.50.
 The test to remove the air brakes restriction is $56.